basslerfish/cancer_ml/README.md

 ### First challenges: Imbalanced classes and RAM
 During the first training runs, I noticed very quickly that BCE loss is not a good loss for this challenge because the cancer masks are widely unbalanced.
-That is, most of the brain scan voxels do not contain cancer, and so a model that guesses no cancer for every voxel will achieve a very good loss without solving the task.
+That is, most of the brain scan voxels do not contain cancer, and so a model that guesses "no cancer" for every voxel will achieve a very good loss without solving the task.
 Fortunately, the Dice Similarity Coefficient (DSC) can give a better measure of performance in such a task AND can be used as a loss for model training (`keras.losses.Dice`; this technically is 1 - DSC).
-The DSC essentially ignores predictions on voxels where the true mask says no cancer, such that performance is coupled to getting the segmentation right where it matters.
+The DSC essentially ignores predictions on voxels where the true mask says "no cancer", such that performance is coupled to getting the segmentation right where it matters.
 Because the DSC may be 0 for a model in early training stages for quite a while, I opted for a combined Dice and BCE loss for model training.

 The second issue I encountered was that even with the proper loss function in place and a *very* small network, 3D convolution was taking forever on my laptop.
 Although I had access to an HPC, I thought it would be useful to simplify the task at least initially such that I wouldn't have to burn my precious computing budget on early prototyping.

 ### Simplifying the problem: 2D segmentation
-The solution I came up with to iterate over models faster than the 3D segmentation task allowed was to turn it into a 2d segmentation task.
+The solution I came up with to iterate over models faster than the 3D segmentation task allowed was to turn it into a 2D segmentation task.
 While that is decidedly less cool than 3D segmentation and does not make best use of the data structure (z-sections are not independent after all), the expected speed gain was worth it for now.

-However, a naive separation of 3D stacks into 2D images was not going to work, again because of class imbalance: most z-sections did not contain cancer, and feeding them to a 2D segmentation model would simply bias it towards predict no cancer for every pixel.
+However, a naive separation of 3D stacks into 2D images was not going to work, again because of class imbalance: most z-sections did not contain cancer, and feeding them to a 2D segmentation model would simply bias it towards predicting "no cancer" for every pixel.
 I decided to only use z-sections that contained an arbitrary minimum of 10 px of cancer masks.
 Certainly, only including sections that have cancer in the first place is not useful in practice where you want a model to decide whether a patient has cancer in the first place.
 However, the segmentation itself remains challenging - the meningiomas make up only a small part of each image, and the location and size of the meningioma was different for each section.